Lodged by the Supreme Administrative Court

 The text of the request for a preliminary ruling can be found here.

-The judgment of the CJEU of 5 March 2017, Policie ČR, Krajské ředitelství policie Ústeckého kraje, odbor cizinecké policie v A. Ch.
+The judgment of the Court of Justice of 5 March 2017, Policie ČR, Krajské ředitelství policie Ústeckého kraje, odbor cizinecké policie v A. Ch.
 (C-528/15) can be found here.

 The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning value-added tax by the resolution No. 8 Afs 96/2013-42 of 7 July 2015.